 Treasury securities are, for the most part, considered to be completely risk-free investments.
 While they earn a relatively low rate of return, their returns are backed by the U.S. federal government.
 The U.S. government is widely observed as being the safest and most creditworthy entity in the world from which to purchase securities.
 The high creditworthiness stems from the fact that the U.S. government has an extremely low chance of defaulting on its payments and leaving investors with massive losses.

 Such risk-free securities are important in the valuation of equities and in establishing expected return figures on other investments.
 The higher the risk-free rate, the higher the equity risk premium (ERP) will be.
 This is because investors demand a proportionally higher rate of return on more risky investments.
 If the risk-free rate climbs, then the required rate of return for riskier investments will also increase.

 Conversely, if the risk-free rate decreases over time, investors don’t demand as high a return rate to be compensated for the risks they are taking on when investing in equities.

 Thank you for reading CFI’s guide to Treasury Direct.
-CFI is the official provider of the Financial Modeling and Valuation Analyst (FMVA)™ certification program, designed to transform anyone into a world-class financial analyst.
+CFI is the official provider of the Capital Markets & Securities Analyst (CMSA)® certification program, designed to transform anyone into a world-class financial analyst.